How Dr. Jeanne Donlevy Arnold ’83 (Hon. ’17) has brought her passion and expertise to Saint Joseph’s College

 But Arnold navigated this changing landscape, moving from Director of Nursing and Chief Operating Officer at Ephrata Community Hospital to the Chief Operating Officer at Community General Hospital in Reading, Pennsylvania.

 At one point, when hospitals were experiencing low patient censuses, yet homecare was booming, Arnold saw that her nurses were being asked to take time off without pay.
 Her response?
-She developed a program to change the whole mode of health care–a Collaborative Delivery Model–where hospital nurses were cross-trained to provide a continuum of care between hospital care and homecare.
+She developed a program to change the whole model of health care–a Collaborative Delivery Model–where hospital nurses were cross-trained to provide a continuum of care between hospital care and home care.
 “The model was published and it generated team visits from several different countries.
 As long as I could show it made sense financially and for the patient, I had the freedom to change care.”
 Nurses were able to work across diverse modes of patient care and stay working full time.

 While serving as Senior Vice President for Patient-Care Services at Good Samaritan Hospital in Lebanon, Pennsylvania, Jeanne met–and eventually married–businessman and philanthropist Ed Arnold.
-Although she retired from administration, she dedicated herself to volunteering and supporting a vast array of organizations at the local, regional, and national level, including Penn State Children’s Hospital, Lebanon Valley College, and the Boy Scouts of America, to name a few.
+Although she retired from the administration, she dedicated herself to volunteering and supporting a vast array of organizations at the local, regional, and national level, including Penn State Children’s Hospital, Lebanon Valley College, and the Boy Scouts of America, to name a few.

 Since joining the Saint Joseph’s College Board of Trustees and agreeing to serve as Chair of the Center for Nursing Innovation campaign, Arnold has returned to Saint Joseph’s College to make a difference for the nursing program at her alma mater.
 “Nurses are at the forefront of healthcare, crafting and innovating changes.
 Nurses are leaders and advocates for the patient—who is at the center of healthcare.
 The students in the Saint Joseph’s College nursing programs—both on-campus and online—already have heeded that inner call, that vocation so to speak, to help others in the most fundamental way, through patient care.”

-“But without state-of-the-art spaces and the programs to deliver and enhance their nursing education, dedicated nurses—both those who are still students, and those who are already practicing but need further education—are limited in their potential.
+“But without state-of-the-art spaces and the programs to deliver and enhance their nursing education, dedicated nurses—both those who are still students and those who are already practicing but need further education—are limited in their potential.
 That is why this campaign is so incredibly important.
 Saint Joseph’s has the dedicated faculty.
 It has students who have committed their lives to the nursing profession.
 It has a wonderful educational program foundation.
 But now, for the sake of these nursing students, for the sake of nursing, and for the sake of healthcare in Maine and nationally—much more is needed.”

 Photo caption: Jeanne and her husband, Ed, pledged $2 million to the Center for Nursing Innovation.
 Photo: Mody Botros.